mokkabonna/pure-rest-api/dictionary/process-manager.md

 All responses are cached by the manager, and the next time such a equivalent request is made it is instead served from the cache.

+## Receive Input

+Experimental:

+When the system receives a PUT(/POST ?) request, it will enforce that the entity is properly described.
+For most data, this means a JSON schema.
+But it could in theory be any description.
+This is important, since it allows for self organizing (or by suggesting it to the administrator) of classes of entities.
+When receiving a entity, it can organize the entity based upon what it is.
+It allows for self categorization.

+Here is an example:

+Say you have a shop with many products.
+All products share some properties, like a price and a name.
+But some products like clothes have a size variant in addition.
+Now the system could create /products/clothes in addition to /products.
+This could be done manually, by suggestion from the system, or automatically by the system.

+So for all resources that are organized under /products share the same basic properties.